xpdota/triggevent-site/pages/Automarkers.md

 layout: default
 title: "Triggevent FFXIV Automarkers"
 permalink: /pages/Automarkers/
-description: Triggevent is an FFXIV addon with support for automarks/automarkers, including Titan Gaols and Wroth Flames.
+description: Triggevent is an FFXIV addon with support for automarks/automarkers, including UWU Titan Gaols and Wroth Flames.
 ---

 # Automarkers

-If you're looking for Titan Jail automarks, visit the [Titan Jail](Titan-Jail.md) page.
+If you're looking for UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.

-For DSR Wroth Flames automarks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.
+For DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.

 This page covers general setup and development of new automarks.

 ![Automarkers Config Panel](auto-marks.png)

 Automarkers in Triggevent can use classic-style macros, or [Telesto](Telesto-Support.md).
-Telesto-based automarkers can use any available marker (attack, bind, ignore, shapes).
-Macro-based markers will only work for applying sequeual 'attack' markers (e.g. attack1, attack2, and attack3 for Titan Gaols).
+Telesto-based automarks can use any available marker (attack, bind, ignore, shapes).
+Macro-based markers will only work for applying sequential 'attack' markers (e.g. attack1, attack2, and attack3 for Titan Gaols).

 Generally, Telesto is the preferred method, but I will go over both options.